gowebUSA/O-MAF/OMAF/readme.md

 ### Implemented the following technology:

+1. GitHuba as the main project management tool.
 1. MVC **Movie App** from Microsoft docs as the template.
 1. **Visual Studio** for implementing ASP.NET MVC framework.
 1. **Microsoft SQL Server Studio** to create database and db schema.